fabianwilflingsederxxxl/techstack-tutorial/06-ssr-helmet/Readme.md

 The `<Helmet>` component doesn't actually render anything, it just injects content in the `head` of your document and exposes the same data to the server.

 Congratulations, you completed Page 6!
-SSR is a tough thing and hard to wrap your head around, I like summarize it this way:
+SSR is a tough thing and can be hard to wrap your head around.
+I like to summarize it this way:

-- When you request a page it will send you Markup and content back for the browser to render it (like Perl, PHP, Python Flask, Java Applications or just static files do it).
+- When you request a page it will send you Markup and content back for the browser to render (like Perl, PHP, Python Flask, Java Applications or just static files do it).
 So we run (with Babel) Javascript on the NodeJs server behaving like a server side scripting language.
-- To stay responsive as modern web application should be we send with that request a big javascript file (that was bundled by Webpack) with it as well.
+- To stay responsive, as modern web applications should be, we send that request with a big javascript file (that was bundled by Webpack) with it as well.
-- The javascript file adds all the event listeners and application behaviour to the App (how DOM behaves, what happens when you click a link, etc.) and takes from that point on the logic how the experience for the user should be like, how to load data and in our case makes sure the navigation is working on the client side as well.
+- The javascript file adds all the event listeners and application behaviors to the App (how DOM behaves, what happens when you click a link, etc.) and takes from that point the logic of how the experience for the user should be like, how to load data and in our case making sure the navigation is working on the client side as well.

 Go and get a coffee, and don't forget to: